Ron Milus

-Ron Milus (born November 25, 1963) is an American football coach who is the Defensive backs coach for the Indianapolis Colts of the National Football League (NFL).
-Milus has been a football coach in the National Football League (NFL) and was the defensive backs coach for the Los Angeles Chargers (2013-2020).
+Ron Milus (born November 25, 1963) is an American football coach who is the defensive backs coach for the Indianapolis Colts of the National Football League (NFL).
+Milus has been a football coach in the National Football League (NFL) and was the defensive backs coach for the Los Angeles Chargers (2013–2020).

 Playing career

-Played four seasons for the Huskies as a cornerback and return specialist in from 1982-1985.
+Played four seasons for the Huskies as a cornerback and return specialist in from 1982 to 1985.
 He also coached at his alma mater winning a national championship.